Last Updated on 7 May 2024 by Cycloscope

 Completely sweat and waterproof, the AfterShotz Aeropex cycling headphones are designed for tough workouts and adventures in the most extreme weather conditions.

-Although they are not suitable for swimming, some people still use them for that and never had problems, for sure they’ll withstand a shower.
+Although they are not suitable for swimming, some people still use them for that and never have problems, for sure they’ll withstand a shower.
 A moisture detection sensor alerts you if the charging port gets too wet to be safe when charging.

 Weighing less than 1 ounce (26g), they feature dynamic bass, higher volume, and less vibration (a slight tickle common to bone conduction) compared to other bone conduction models.